ethersphere/bee-docs/docs/develop/introduction.md

 ## Review the [API Reference Docs](/api/)

-Find detailed information on all the endpoints available in the API reference and Debug API [reference documentation](/api/).
+Find detailed information on all the endpoints available in the [API reference documentation](/api/).

 ## [Contribute](/docs/develop/contribute/introduction) to the Development of the Bee Client